 Brussel Sprouts might be the last vegetable I learned to like.
-I enjoyed them a handful (maybe two) times, but every other time, I was pretty sure I was being poisoned by the chef and couldn’t for the life of me figure out why I liked it those few times.
+I enjoyed them a handful (maybe two) times ever, but every other time, I was pretty sure I was being poisoned by the chef and couldn’t for the life of me why people ate them.
+I also couldn’t figure out why I liked it those two times.
+It was a perplexing mystery for a few years of life there, I’m not gonna lie.
 The mystery was debunked for me in a cooking class I took in Charleston, South Carolina at Zero George Street Hotel.
-The bitterness, or “poison,” is located in the stem of those green things, so if you remove the stem (or at least a good amount of it), the bitterness disappears!
+The bitterness, or “poison” as I so naively called it, is located in the stem of those green things, so if you remove the stem (or at least a good amount of it), the bitterness disappears!
 And now I’m a total brussel sprouts lover!
+Not to mention the fact that roasted brussel sprouts are mouthwatering!

-You can go all out and remove the leaves from the stem, but that’s very time consuming.
-As you can see from the image or video, I cut off the bottom quarter inch or so of the brussel sprout.
+You can go all out and remove the leaves from the stem, but that’s very time consuming (at least for this impatient lady).
+As you can see from the image and in the video, I cut off the bottom quarter inch or so of the brussel sprout.
 Then I halve or quarter each one.
 Carefully cut out the stem at an angle.
 It’ll be easiest with a paring knife.
 Then cook your brussel sprouts as you wish.
-We love them roasted with olive oil, salt, and pepper.
-Top them with some herbed goat cheese and salted pistachios for one of the best side dishes you can imagine!!
+We love them roasted with olive oil, salt, and pepper so much more than any other way, but you do you!
+If you do make roasted brussel sprouts (this technique really is foolproof) then I can’t encourage you enough to top them with some herbed goat cheese and chopped, salted pistachios for one of the best side dishes you can imagine!!

 PERFECTLY ROASTED BRUSSEL SPROUTS